Swelltyz/Swelltyz/README.md

 - 👋 Hi, I’m @Swelltyz
-- 👀 I’m interested in Fortnite Battle Royale
+- 👀 I’m interested in Fortnite Battle Royale (of course I am!)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science in Trinity
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me MySpace
-- 😄 Pronouns: ...
+- The fog is coming ... 😄
 - ⚡ Fun fact: I drank shy of a full bottle of nurofen when i was a child because i liked the strawberry flavour.

 <!---